Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/README.md

 This repository is organized into **two complementary parts**.

-The first focuses on **building roleplay bots**, covering design principles, production workflows, and script templates.
+The first documents a complete methodology for designing stable and engaging roleplay bots, including design principles, production workflows, and script templates.

-The second documents **platform-specific features** that can significantly improve long-term roleplay when properly understood and exploited.
+The second documents platform-specific features that can significantly improve long-term roleplay when properly understood and used.

-If this is your first time reading the repository, I recommend following this order.
+If this is your first time reading the repository, I recommend following the order below.

 ### Core Methodology